elixir-europe/infectious-diseases-toolkit/README.md

 The documents and data from the IDTk are made available under a CC-BY licence.
 Software are made available under an MIT license.
 More information about our licence can be found on our [licence](LICENSE) page.

 ## How to cite the IDTk
 We have not published the story of IDTk yet.
-Till then, please refer to:
+Until then, please refer to:

 <div style="padding:30px;"><p><i>Infectious Diseases Toolkit.
 A deliverable from the EU-funded BY-COVID project (grant agreement number 101046203).
 URL: <a href="https://www.infectious-diseases-toolkit.org/">https://www.infectious-diseases-toolkit.org/</a>.</i></p>